 Having done these basics, you could move on and see if any of these fixes help you:

-Ensure that Windows Update service to start automatically
+3] Ensure that the Windows Update service is set to start automatically

-3. Double click on the same service to modify its Startup type.
-Select Automatic from the drop down list as shown.
+Double click on the same service to modify its Startup type.
+Select Automatic from the drop-down list as shown.
 Click Apply followed by OK.

 Now reboot.
 Hopefully, you’ll no longer encounter the issue.